April 17, 2022

 In a previous freelance writing post, I addressed whether freelancers should specialize in a certain niche.
-I covered four positives I see from writing for a niche market, like whether you can make more money, and if you’ll find that clients come to you because you’re a specialized writer.
+I covered four positives I see from writing for a niche market, such as whether you can make more money and if you’ll find that clients come to you because you’re a specialized writer.

 But how niche is too niche?
 Sure, being known as one of the top technical writers in a certain market — like these highest-paying freelance niches of 2022–will probably get you steady work, but there could be some downsides.
 Here, I’ll explore the potential negatives to writing for niche markets.
 (Check out these article pitch examples to find out how to score jobs in a niche.)

 When you write about the same things over and over, and perhaps your industry doesn’t have a lot of new updates from research, sciences and trends, you might get bored with writing in the freelance niche.
 That could lead to a lack of enthusiasm for what you’re writing and boring copy.
 Chances are, when you’re not giving it 100 percent anymore, your clients and readers will notice.
 (Here’s how to write great content every time.)